Why Should or Shouldn’t You Eat During Labour?

 Hence, let’s go over foods that you might be better off NOT taking during this time.
 Firstly, stay away from high-fat foods such as fried food and certain types of meats.
 These may make you feel stuffy and can be heavy on your stomach, which, if you have been feeling nauseous, can worsen it.
 It would also be better to keep sugary foods like doughnuts and cakes away as they mainly act as short-lived energy boosters.

 On the other hand, if you can eat pretty much everything that is reasonable, you have reached the part you came here for!
-We have a number of foods that you can consider to have during your labour.
+We have a number of food to eat during labour that you can consider.
 If you’d like to keep some notes to be prepared, you can start by listing some starchy carbohydrates, particularly whole grains.
 They can be easily digested and unlike sugary food, they release the energy slowly, thus helping you through contractions.

 Foods you can have during labour: